uAckerman/WebInspectra-Application-Security-Code-Inspector/README.md

   ```
   to the login endpoint using an HTTP POST request.
 This payload is commonly used to manipulate SQL queries and attempt to bypass authentication    by commenting out the rest of the query.
 - In the second step, the module tests the response from the server.
 It checks whether the response contains the message “**Login Successful**” If this message appears, it indicates that the SQL Injection attempt may have successfully bypassed the login mechanism, marking the system as **VULNERABLE**.
 If the login is not bypassed, the result is marked as **SAFE**.
 If any exception occurs during the request, the module returns an **ERROR** status along with the error details.

+## Phase 4: Build the Main Scanner Runner ( [scanner.py](https://github.com/uAckerman/Codexaegis-Application-Security-Code-Inspector/blob/main/scanner.py) )

+The Main Scanner Runner is the entry point of the security inspection engine.
+Its role is to start the scanning process, load the security modules, run them against the target application, and display the results.